learn-co-curriculum/git-basics-readme/README.md

 ## Use `git` to Enhance the Way We Work

 Now that we've established the usefulness of `git`, we want to start using it.
-`Git` will allow we to keep track of all changes to our files. `Git` operates on a per-directory setup.
-We'll need to create a new directory and then enter it.
+`Git` will allow we to keep track of all changes to our files.
+It operates on a per-directory setup.
+We'll need to create a new directory and then change into that directory.
 Go to our terminal and type the following:

 **REMEMBER** Don't type the `$`, that's the universal symbol for a command prompt.
 It's how technical documentation says "Here's a thing for the shell to interpret."